 Asshole Victim: Magnus's assistant, the Back Street Strangler, Roger, and a whole lot of unnamed criminals.

 Author Avatar: Lestat is sometimes this for Anne Rice, but sometimes he's based on her husband.

 Ax-Crazy: A lot of minor characters— vampires like eating baddies, and Akasha creates an army of misandrist women.
-Of the major characters, Armand exemplifies this trope in The Vampie Lestat.
-His fellow Satanists are relieved to discover they don't really work for Satan, need to fear religious symbols, or have to sleep among stinking corpses.
-Armand, however, hits a Villainous BSOD and starts chucking his followers into a bonfire.
+Of the major characters, Armand exemplifies this trope in The Vampire Lestat.
+Most of his followers are relieved to discover they don't really work for Satan, need to fear religious symbols, or have to sleep among stinking corpses.
+Armand, however, hits a Villainous BSOD and starts chucking his underlings into a bonfire.